 LongHorn Steakhouse

 After starting in Atlanta in the 1980s, LongHorn Steakhouse now has about 550 restaurants and has certainly put its brand on steak eating in America.
 The casual, sit-down restaurant features a wide array of steaks, ribs, shrimp, and chicken dishes.
-Free refills are offered on lemonades, teas, and Coca-Cola products such as Sprite and Pibb Xtra.
+Free refills are offered on lemonades, teas, and Coca-Cola products, including Sprite and Pibb Xtra.

 Cracker Barrel